codeninja-top/nft-mint-solana/README.md

-# nft-mint-solana
-Solana program for minting NFTs and creating a collection.
+# Solana program for minting NFT